Temporary Relief Act 1847

 The Temporary Relief Act 1847 (10 & 11 Vict. c.
-7) also known as the Soup Kitchen Act was an Act of the Parliament of the United Kingdom passed in February 1847.
+7) also known as the Soup Kitchen Act was an act of the Parliament of the United Kingdom passed in February 1847.

-The Act allowed the establishment of soup kitchens in Ireland to relieve pressure from the overstretched Poor Law system, which could not adequately feed people suffering from the Great famine.
+The act allowed the establishment of soup kitchens in Ireland to relieve pressure from the overstretched Poor Law system, which could not adequately feed people suffering from the Great famine.
+The act drew inspiration for its public–private soup kitchen programme from Skibbereen, one of the areas hardest hit by the famine during the winter of 1846–47.